tmittala/tmittala/README.md

 ### Hi there 👋
  🔭 I’m currently working on Python and R
-- 🌱 I’m currently learning Business Analytics
+- 🌱 I’m currently learning Business Analytics at University of Michigan!
+Go Blue!!
 - 👯 I’m looking to collaborate on data analysis projects!
 - 🤔 I’m looking for help with sharpening my Python skills
 - 💬 Ask me about Business, Accounting, Big4, food, and Nepal :)